art-institute-of-chicago/data-aggregator/ADD_NEW_DATA_SOURCE.md

 Transformers take the model data and turns it into an array ready for output.
-Using the [Fractal](http://fractal.thephpleague.com/) library, we've created a [foundation](app/Http/Transformers/ApiTransformer.php) for all the transformations at the API level, and a [Transformable trait](app/Models/Transformable.php) as a place for model-specific tranformations.
-Ids, titles and dates will be added automatically unless you exclude them by setting the `$excludeIdsAndTitle` or `$excludeDates` properties to `false` in the transformer class.
+Using the [Fractal](http://fractal.thephpleague.com/) library, we've created a [foundation](app/Http/Transformers/ApiTransformer.php) for all the transformations at the API level, and a [Transformable trait](app/Models/Transformable.php) as a place for model-specific transformations.
+IDs, titles and dates will be added automatically unless you exclude them by setting the `$excludeIdsAndTitle` or `$excludeDates` properties to `false` in the transformer class.
 Create a Transformer class, then create a `transformMappingInternal()` function in your model to return an array of the fields that are unique to your model.